-Cover Grade – this grade contains more than the permissible number of natural features.
+Cover Grade – This grade contains more than the permissible number of natural features and shorter lengths.
 Cover grade will contain miss-machining/manufacturing defaults, and can contain large amounts of gum vein, knot holes and other natural features such as holes.

 Prestige Grade – is best referred to as a mixture of select and standard grade.

 Rustic Grade – is best referred to as a mixture of feature grade and standard grade.